Karnataka State Dr. Gangubhai Hangal Music and Performing Arts University

-Karnataka State Dr. Gangubhai Hangal Music and Performing Arts University, also abbreviated as KSGH Music and Performing Arts University (KSGH MPAU), is a public university exclusively dedicated to the study and research of music and performing arts.
+KSGH Music and Performing Arts University, also abbreviated as (KSGH MPAU), is a public university exclusively dedicated to the study and research of music and performing arts.
 It was established by the Government of Karnataka.
 It is functioning from a heritage building (its temporary campus) in the Lakshmipuram area of Mysore.
-It is named after Gangubhai Hangal.
+It is named after Gangubai Hangal.

 It offers undergraduate, postgraduate and doctoral courses.

 Founding

 The university was founded on 14 February 2008 and formally established by the State Government of Karnataka through the Karnataka State Dr Gangubai Hangal Music and Performing Arts University Act, 2009 which was duly passed in State Legislature.